spree-contrib/spree_analytics/README.md

 # Spree Analytics

+**Spree Analytics were integrated into Spree in v1.0, you only need this extension if you are using an older version of Spree**

 Spree Extension for robust analytics tailored for ecommerce merchants.

 Provides a transparent view into your store performance so that you can make better-informed decisions to increase